sj-griffin/ISIM-Automation-Framework/README.md

 This python package provides the following features:
 1. Easy to use - the details of making a SOAP call are handled within the ISIMApplication class
 2. Intuitive layout of code package and naming maps to the GUI interface of the ISIM application
-3. Idempotency - functions that make updates will query the appliance to compare given data to see if a changes is required before making the actual change.
+3. Idempotency - functions that make updates will query the application to compare the current state with the target state and dynamically determine what action to take.
 4. Standard logging is included - with the ability to set logging levels.
 5. Parameters to function will use standard default values wherever possible.
 6. A force option is provided to override idempotency.